drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/C2_movie_3_1_0_1.gif){: loading=lazy }
 ### Carboxylates

-For a molecule containing a carboxyl group and when the pH is much greater than the pK<sub>a</sub> of the corresponding acid, the carboxyl function exists primarily in its ionized, conjugate base form and can therefore establish ionic interactions with positively charged groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/carboxylates-3d1acc4a'><i class='fa fa-play' aria-hidden='true'></i></button>For a molecule containing a carboxyl group and when the pH is much greater than the pK<sub>a</sub> of the corresponding acid, the carboxyl function exists primarily in its ionized, conjugate base form and can therefore establish ionic interactions with positively charged groups.
 Unless the structure of the complex with the receptor is known, it is not easy to prove the existence of salt-bridge interactions, either with analogs, or by measuring the biological activities at different pHs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.